nerdErg/swagger4jaxrs/README.md

     scan = true
 }
 ```

-If you are updating from a previous version of swagger4jaxrs and want to use the above method to configure your app you will need to remove the bean declaration from applicationContext.xml that you had previously added.
-You will also have to define the grails.serverURL in your config.

 Make sure you have added the Swagger annotations in your JAX-RS "resources" with the required meta information to generate a comprehensive documentarion for you REST API.
 Next there is a good [example](https://github.com/wordnik/swagger-core/tree/master/samples "Swager implementation samples") to show you how: